srfoster/ai-is-here/README.md

 TODO:

-* Document management features
-  - Purpose: Let users CRUDI documents so that they can (among other things) store documents that are used as bot prompts
-  - Bots public by default and get a unique URL

-  - SECURITY
-    * Really need to think through some worst case scenarios (Someone gets my key and deletes all other keys?)

   - Need a solution for mass-distributing access keys
     - Need place for seeing "child" access keys (so teachers can manage students)
-      * NOTE: Should we stop displaying these in plain text?
     - Notes for keys -- mass upload?
 Email addresses and names attached?
       * Use a bot for this?
     - Testing TODO: